 - Online I-9 System

-IRCA also prohibits employers from discriminating against any person (other than any unauthorized alien) on the basis of national origin or citizenship status in hiring, discharging, recruiting or referring for a fee, assignment, compensation, or other terms, and conditions of employment.
+Employers cannot discriminate against anyone (other than any unauthorized alien) on the basis of national origin or citizenship status in hiring, discharging, recruiting, or referring for a fee, assignment, compensation, or other conditions of employment.

-- Employee must show a list A item, or a list B and list C item.
+- The employee must show a list A item, or a list B and list C item.
 The list B item must show a photo.

-- Employer cannot stipulate which documents an employee chooses to show to satisfy the document requirements.
+- The employer can't stipulate which documents an employee chooses to show to satisfy the document requirements.

-- Note: The social security number box is optional when completing the paper form.
-Therefore, an employer cannot require an employee to complete it.
+- Note: The Social Security number box is optional on the paper form, so an employer can't require an employee to complete it.

-- The social security number box is a required field when using e-verify with the I-9 submission.
+- The Social Security number box is a required field when using e-Verify.

-- If the I-9 requirements are not met within three business days from the hire, the employee must cease work until the I-9 form is completed.
-See the Handbook for Employers - Instructions of Completing Form I-9 (pdf), pages 23 and 32, for more information.
+- If the I-9 requirements aren't met within three business days from the hire, the employee must stop working until the I-9 form is completed.
+See the Handbook for Employers—Instructions of Completing Form I-9 (pdf), pages 23 and 32, for more information.